Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 Having a backup of everything you need to pump at your office gives you both peace of mind and the convenience of not having to run home when you realize something’s missing.
-Try keeping extras of the following at work (or in your car, if you drive to work):

-- Breast shields or Pumpin Pals
+- Breast shields

 - Pump parts (connector, valve, etc.)